 Having this kind of mindset has meant that I have been able to travel the world for 2 and half years, so far.
 I have always worked along the way to help me out, but being able to save the money in the first place has been a result of not buying new things.
 I don’t buy new clothes every week, I don’t upgrade technology every time a new release comes out and I don’t buy things I don’t need.
 I only ever go to the shops when I need something.

 I hear people say all the time that they want to travel yet spend thousands of dollars on new clothes and technology.
-This leaves money for travel sitting in your cupboard.
-I personally think of things I buy as money going into the bin, because when I pack up and leave next time I won’t be able to take them with me.
-And I have travelled enough to know the benefits of packing lights.
+This leaves money for travel sitting in a cupboard.
+I personally think of things I buy as money going into the bin because when I pack up and leave next time I won’t be able to take them with me.
+And I have travelled enough to know the benefits of packing light.

-These are the reasons that I avoid the shops and stick with a minimalistic approach to life.
+These are the reasons that I avoid the shops and live a minimalist lifestyle.
 Doing so has literally changed my life.